- Founder, Salto Peru

 Impact area: Economic empowerment; Sustainable Development Goal (SDG) 8

-“The lack of opportunities for underprivileged Peruvian youth to generate sustainable incomes was exacerbated by the pandemic,” Andrea explains.
-“But it has also created an opportunity for geographically isolated areas to leapfrog and integrate into larger supply chains digitally.
-The award will support the launch of a new program promoting digital skills and supporting young leaders to launch social impact and business ventures with an online component.”
+“The lack of opportunities for underprivileged Peruvian youth to generate sustainable incomes was exacerbated by the pandemic,” says Andrea, “But it also created an opportunity for geographically isolated areas to leapfrog and integrate into larger supply chains digitally.
+Atisun Lab emerged as a natural extension of Salto Peru, which Andrea founded in 2015 to help micro-entrepreneurs grow their businesses with the support of university student consultants.

 Get to know Salto Peru better here.